rockstor/rockstor-doc/disk-power-down/disk_power_down.rst

 These values reflect the current Advanced Power Management setting for each drive.
 This value is between 1 and 255 but if it couldn't be read, as not all devices support this setting, then it will be displayed as **???**.
-In this case the APM config enable tick option in the configuration screen will be disabled.
+In this case the APM config enable tick option in the :ref:`drivespindown` configuration screen will be disabled.

 .. _idletime: